webskel/cli/README.md

 #### webskel new

 The `webskel new` command creates a new application from a specified skeleton.
-For example, the following command will create a "myapp" directory using the `ruby-typescript-graphql-webpack-preact` skeleton:
+For example, the following command will create a "myapp" directory from the `dolphins7` skeleton:

-    user@localhost$ webskel new ruby-typescript-graphql-webpack-preact myapp
+    user@localhost$ webskel new myapp dolphins7

 #### webskel ls

-The `webskel ls` command lists all available skeletons by name.
+The `webskel ls` command lists all available skeletons by name, and includes a short description as well.
 These skeletons are located in the [share/webskel/](share/webskel) directory, which is typically installed relative to `/usr/local`:

 	user@localhost webskel ls